twopiharris/pathToCamelot/README.md

 Defines what a "character" is.
 Can either be defining an enemy or Rowan the Swift.

+Attributes:
+- Name
+- hitPoints
+  - Indicates the health status of the character
+  - In terms of coding, it defines how much more damage the character can take
+  - HP can go negative
+- maxDamage
+  - Indicates the maximum damage a character can deal to their opponent
+  - maxDamage is greater than 0
+  - maxDamage will not be the damage the character does everytime
+- hitChance
+  - Indicates how likely the character is to hit the opponent
+  - Is a percent
+  - Integer between 1-100
+- healingFactor
+  - Indicates how likely the character is to heal between "hits"
+  - Is a percent
+  - Integer between 1-100
+- maxHealing
+  - Maximum amount a character can heal between hits
+  - Greater than 0
+  - maxHealing will not be the amount the character heals everytime

 #### Initializing

+Sets image for characters.
+Sets position and how the character moves within the game scheme.

+Calls the attributes and assigns them to be public.
+Defines dx and dy, should move 3 pixels per frame.

 #### Process Method

+If left arrow key pressed, character moves in negative x direction.
+If right arrow key pressed, character moves in positive x direction.

+If up arrow key pressed, character moves in negative y direction.
+If down arrow key pressed, character moves in positive y direction.

+If space bar is pressed, check if character collideswith an enemy.
+If so, call fight method.

+If "a" pressed, check if character collideswith an object.
+If so, call pickUp method.

 #### Fight Method